Bijman/srb2bld/README.md

      7. There are couple of patches applied within source code of games.
 Their purpose is to prevent conflicts of installing/running of multiple builds overlapping each other with the same names of directories for storing assets and configuration/saves.
 Other patches include fixing compilation for some builds on particular systems.

      8. If you choose branch other than default, configuration directory's name will be changed, for example ".srb2" will become ".srb2udmf", if "udmf" was chosen.
-Still remember to make backup of configuration/save files, before upgrading to next release of SRB2/SRB2Kart build, if you chose default branch or kept previously chosen different branch.
+Still remember to make backup of configuration/save files, before upgrading to next release of SRB2/SRB2Kart/Ring Racers build, if you chose default branch or kept previously chosen different branch.

      9. If you have error "invalid file system type on '/sys/fs/cgroup'", while running script, issue could be with not running cgroups service "sudo systemctl enable cgconfig && sudo systemctl start cgconfig" or "sudo systemctl enable cgmanager && sudo systemctl start cgmanager" or "sudo rc-update add cgroups && sudo rc-service cgroups start" and reboot system.